Seniors Advocate branding logo Seniors Advocate branding logo mobile

 Percent of residents diagnosed with depression – the percent of residents that have been clinically diagnosed with depression (e.g. depression, anxiety, sad mood).

-Percent of residents in a wheelchair – the percent of residents whose primary mode of locomotion is a wheelchair.
-Even if walking some of the time, the resident is primarily dependent on a wheelchair to get around.
+Percent of residents in a wheelchair – the percent of residents whose primary mode of locomotion is a wheelchair or scooter.
+For interRAI LTCF, this reflects the resident’s primary indoor locomotion over the past three days.
+For RAI MDS 2.0, it reflects residents who primarily rely on a wheelchair in the past seven days, even if they walk at times.
 The wheelchair may be motorized, self-propelled, or pushed by another person.

 Percent of residents with dementia (mild to severe) – the percent of residents that have been clinically diagnosed with Alzheimer’s disease or other types of dementia.

-Percent of residents with physically abusive behaviour – the percent of residents that showed physically abusive behavioural symptoms (e.g. others were hit, shoved, scratched, sexually abused) within the seven days prior to assessment.
+Percent of residents with physically abusive behaviour – the percent of residents that showed physically abusive behavioural symptoms (e.g. others were hit, shoved, scratched, sexually abused) within the observation period, seven days for RAI-MDS 2.0 and three days for interRAI-LTFC, prior to assessment.

 Percent of residents with low social engagement – the percent of residents where two or fewer of the six ISE factors were present within the seven days prior to assessment.

 Case mix index (CMI) – a value calculated by grouping individuals into categories based on similar use of resources.
-A higher CMI value indicates higher resource needs within the facility.
+A higher value indicates higher resource needs within the facility.
+For RAI-MDS 2.0, CMI is derived from RUG-III, while for interRAI-LTCF, it is based on RUG-III Plus.
+CMI is not directly comparable between these two systems; therefore, this report presents data only from RAI-MDS 2.0.

 Care Services and Quality Indicators

 Percent of residents receiving physical (PT) / recreational (RT) / occupational (OT) therapy – the percent of residents receiving therapy within the seven days prior to assessment.
-Facilities are required to report, through regular clinical assessments of individuals, whether a resident received various types of therapies from a qualified therapist, or their supervised therapy assistant, for at least 15 minutes, in the last 7 days prior to the assessment date.
-Assessments are done using the InterRAI Resident Assessment Instrument Minimum Data Set (RAI-MDS) 2.0.
+Facilities are required to report, through regular clinical assessments of individuals, whether a resident received various types of therapies from a qualified therapist, or their supervised therapy assistant in the last 7 days prior to the assessment date.
 Occupational and physical therapy may not be required for every resident in a facility but the calculation is based on the total number of residents regardless of who needs these therapies.
 Reported recreational therapy must be beyond the usual activities programming provided by a facility and be provided by a qualified therapist (or an assistant under their supervision) and include measurable objectives and progress evaluations.

-Percent of residents receiving depression medication – the percent of residents taking antidepressants.
+Percent of residents receiving depression medication – the percent of residents taking antidepressants in the last seven days.

 Percent of residents taking antipsychotics without a diagnosis of psychosis – the percent of residents given an antipsychotic medication for a purpose other than for its approved use to manage psychosis.
 Antipsychotics drugs are sometimes used to manage symptoms in residents such as dementia, anxiety, agitation, or responsive behaviour arising from dementia.
 Some antipsychotic medications are also prescribed at low doses as a sleep aid.

-Percent of residents taking antipsychotics with or without a diagnosis of psychosis – the percent of residents taking an antipsychotic medication.
+Percent of residents taking antipsychotics with or without a diagnosis of psychosis – the percent of residents taking an antipsychotic medication in the last seven days.

-Percent of residents taking nine or more medications – the percent of residents taking nine or more different medications administered by any route (e.g. oral, IV, injections, patch).
+Percent of residents taking nine or more medications – the percent of residents taking nine or more different medications administered by any route (e.g. oral, IV, injections, patch) in the past seven days for RAI-MDS 2.0 and three days for InterRAI-LTCF.
 “Medications” can also include topical preparations, ointments, creams used in wound care (e.g. Elase), eyedrops, vitamins and suppositories.

 Percent of resident with daily physical restraints – the percent of residents with daily use of physical restraint, which includes limb and trunk restraints and use of a reclining chair from which a resident cannot rise.
 CIHI states that, “restraints are sometimes used to manage behaviours or to prevent falls.
 There are many potential physical and psychological risks associated with applying physical restraints to older adults, and such use raises concerns about safety and quality of care.”